 Certified members may receive re-certification at the expiration of their four year term by:

 - Obtaining 50 or more hours of continuing education within the four year period of Stress Management Consulting Certification.
 Click here to view the Criteria for Re-Certification.

 Those applicants who have successfully achieved certification, or re-certification receive a large size official Certificate attesting to certification, as well as an official letter of notification.
 The certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
 Those re-certifying receive a new, updated certificate.
 Wallet size identification cards of certification are also presented.

-- The certification fee for Stress Management Consulting is $200.00 for the four year term of certification.
+- The certification fee for Stress Management Consulting is $200.00, plus shipping and handling, for the four year term of certification.
 All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.